Robert Paponetti, Executive Director

 Mr. Paponetti also served as a Director of Workforce Development for both CGI Group, Inc. and ORION Consulting where he designed and operated workforce training programs customized to meet the needs of employers combining both technical skills and workplace success skills.

-Mr. Paponetti is a member of the United Way of Greater Cleveland Executive Committee and Board of Directors, Co-Chair of the United Way Self Sufficiency and Basic Skills Investment Committee, member of the Executive Council of the Ohio Workforce Coalition, member of the Ohio Skills Bank Healthcare Sub-Committee, member of the American Association for Adult and Continuing Education, member of the Commission on Adult Continuing Education, and President of the Lutheran Metropolitan Ministry Homeless Services Advisory Board.
+Mr. Paponetti is a member of the United Way of Greater Cleveland Executive Committee and Board of Directors, member of the United Way Community Impact/Income Committee, member of the Executive Council of the Ohio Workforce Coalition, member of the Ohio Skills Bank Healthcare Sub-Committee, member of the American Association for Adult and Continuing Education, member of the Commission on Adult Continuing Education, and President of the Lutheran Metropolitan Ministry Homeless Services Advisory Board.

 email: Robert Paponetti

 Laureen Atkins, Director for Adult Literacy & Career Pathways